Formatting Guidelines

 Author’s data presented in Ukrainian and English: centre justification.
 The name, patronymic and surname are prescribed in full

-The information about the authors must be indicated:
+The following information about the authors must be indicated:

 • structural divisions of the institution where authors work;